OpenBuddy/OpenBuddy/README.md

 Firstly, we would like to specifically thank WeiKe Software for their robust support and help in the aspect of model training.
 We also want to thank [AIOS.club](https://github.com/aios-club) for their invaluable support.

-We owe our thanks to [Mr. Su Jianlin](https://kexue.fm/) for providing invaluable advice during the model training process.
-Not only did he provide professional advice, but he also introduced the NBCE method, which enables open-source models like OpenBuddy to support inference with a super-long context of 10K.
-This has had a profound impact on our work.
+We thank [Mr. Su Jianlin](https://kexue.fm/) for his valuable advice during the model training process.
+Not only did he provide professional advice, but he also proposed several methods for context expansion, enabling open models to support inference with long context, which has had a profound impact on our work.

 Our appreciation goes to [flysnow](https://www.flysnow.org/about/) and [jstzwj](https://github.com/jstzwj).
 They provided valuable advice during the early stages of model development and extended substantial support and assistance in model inference.

 At the same time, we also wish to express our gratitude to camera and other enthusiasts of open language models.
 Their suggestions played a pivotal role in improving the model.

 Once again, we thank everyone who has contributed to the OpenBuddy project.
 Our success is inseparable from your support and encouragement.
-Moreover, we acknowledge Tii and Facebook for introducing the Falcon model and the LLaMA model, respectively, which have laid a solid foundation for our project.